 Image by Mike Colletta http://www.radioshackhack.com/

-One of the most well known models of spirit box is that of the SB7.
-This model was designed by Gary Galka. famous inventor of the Mel Meter which I have written about previously.
-After receiving spiritual guidance from medium Chris Fleming, this was the first ghost box created specifically for paranormal investigation on a mass production scale.
+One of the most well-known models of the spirit box is that of the SB7.
+This model was designed by Gary Galka, the famous inventor of the Mel Meter which I have written about previously.
+After receiving spiritual guidance from medium Chris Fleming, this was the first ghost box created specifically for paranormal investigation on a mass-production scale.